Are these buildings Blackpool's future landmarks alongside the famous Tower and the Big One?

 Published 15th Apr 2023, 04:55 BST

-From the impressive new Conference Centre at the Winter Gardens to the sweeping design of the Tram Depot at Starr Gate these buildings will be the places people take notice of - and have already made big impressions.
+But Blackpool has a new set of buildings which are key markers and, if they aren’t already, will no doubt become future landmarks too.
+From the impressive new Conference Centre at the Winter Gardens to the sweeping design of the Tram Depot at Starr Gate these buildings will be the places people take notice of - and have already made an impression.
 Do you agree?

 In case you missed them: 11 eclectic scenes which show Blackpool in the 1980s